krishnapilato/bimap/README.md

 - [NodeJS 18.2.0](https://nodejs.org/en/)

 ## Run Locally

+This project for the moment can only be run locally with all the developer tools.

 Clone the project with [Git](https://git-scm.com/downloads) or download the project zip and extract it wherever you want in your computer